ashleychontos/pySYD/docs/quickstart.rst

 We will go through two examples -- each demonstrating a different usage scenario.
-We will start with the command-line example to break everything down and then put it all back together in a more condensed version for the other.
+We will start with the command-line example to break everything down and then put it all back together in a more condensed version for the other application.

 If you have *any* questions, check out our :ref:`user guide <usage/index>` for more information.
 If this still does not address your question or problem, please do not hesitate